connexcs/docs/docs/customer/customer.md

 1. Select multiple customers using the tickbox selector on the left side of each row.
 (Customers aren't visible to each other in the sent message.)
 2. Click on "Send" at the top right then choose email or SMS.
-3. Fill in Subject line and body details and send.
+3. Fill in the Subject line and body details and send.
    + Emails are sent FROM the email address populated in Setup > Settings, and TO every email address listed in Contacts for each customer.
-   + SMS are sent to the Mobile number in each Contact.
+   + SMS is sent to the Mobile number of each Contact.

 !!! note "Custom Email Servers"
     Change the outbound Email Server and SMS origination number in **Setup :material-menu-right: Settings**.